-As a species, we humans are terrified of loss.
-In all walks of life, we go out of our way to minimise the chances of us losing something.
-Psychological studies have shown that as humans, we feel the pain of a loss almost twice as strongly as the pleasure we feel from a gain.
+Humans are terrified of loss, always trying to minmise the chances of us losing something of value to us.
+In fact, psychological studies have shown that humans feel the pain of a loss almost twice as strongly as the pleasure we feel from a gain.

-As human beings, our brains are wired to look for comparisons which can aid in our decision making.
-We live in a complicated world where other opinions, alternate ‘facts’ and other versions of products and services are all pushed at us from every angle.
-Our brains create and sort through a tangled web of options, scenarios and outcomes, and will compare subsequent information to the first thing we heard about something in an attempt to come to the right decision for us.
+Our brains are wired to draw comparisons between things to help with our decision making, as we live in an incredibly complicated world where we are constantly bombarded with information, facts, opinions and various versions of products and services.
+Our brains create and sort through a tangled web of options, scenarios and outcomes, and will compare subsequent information to our anchor point to make the right decision for us.